- About Us

 2) Don't bring a young puppy to the playground until it has had at least 2 sets of vaccinations.

-3) Keep your pet on its flea, tick and heartworm prevention to prevent fleas and/or ticks from coming home with you, and most heartworm preventatives contain medication that deworms your pet monthy in case there are dogs shedding worms at the park.
+3) Keep your pet on its flea, tick and heartworm prevention to prevent fleas and/or ticks from coming home with you, and most heartworm preventatives contain medication that deworms your pet monthy in case there are dogs shedding worm eggs at the park.
+Hoepfully, everyone is picking up after their pet!

 4) Be sure to put your pet in the proper section of the park - one area is for larger dogs, one for smaller